VoidKubi/PySpammer/README.md

 # PySpammer by @VoidKubi
+🐍Simple project in python.
+📞You can use it in many message apps.
-Simple project in python.
-It's open source so you can check how it works :).
+🕳️It's open source so you can check how it works :).
+🫤If you have some problem use issues tab.
+👾That's all from me.
+Good luck trolling your frends!